mrPjer/tgBB10/README.md

 After this, the main project should properly link against the library and build without errors.

+#### Connecting to the Telegram API

+By default the app will connect to an internal mock API since this eases UI development and testing.

+In order to connect to the actual API, the following steps need to be taken:

+1. Open the [telegram-blackberry10/src/config.hpp](telegram-blackberry10/src/config.hpp) file and change the defines so that TG_API_TG is defined and TG_API mock is not
+2. Open the [telegram-blackberry10/src/app_secrets.hpp](telegram-blackberry10/src/app_secrets.hpp) and replace the placeholder values with those you obtained on [my.telegram.org](https://my.telegram.org).
+3. Remember to remove the `#error` reminder once you're done putting in your details

+Now the app should build, run and use the Telegram API.
+If you experience problems, check the console for debug information.

 ## Contributing guidelines

 * For every feature, please create a new branch.